joshuashoemaker/theferryman/README.md

 #Install
 Just run on a local server and visit localhost:'WhatEverPortYouHostOn'.
 I use the Express Server extention in VS Code to run mine.
 You can also just visit https://github.com/JoshuaShoemaker/theferryman to see it running now.
+No need to change the path in local host, the app runs from the index.html.